Page Object Model & Factory in Selenium

-Page Object Model (POM) is a design pattern, popularly used in test automation that creates Object Repository for web UI elements.
+Page Object Model (POM) is a design pattern, popularly used in test automation, that creates an Object Repository for web UI elements.
 The advantage of the model is that it reduces code duplication and improves test maintenance.

 Under this model, for each web page in the application, there should be a corresponding Page Class.
-This Page class will identify the WebElements of that web page and also contains Page methods which perform operations on those WebElements.
-Name of these methods should be given as per the task they are performing, i.e., if a loader is waiting for the payment gateway to appear, POM method name can be waitForPaymentScreenDisplay().
+This Page class will identify the WebElements of that web page and also contains Page methods that perform operations on those WebElements.
+The names of these methods should be given as per the task they are performing, i.e., if a loader is waiting for the payment gateway to appear, the POM method name can be waitForPaymentScreenDisplay().

 Why Page Object Model?

-Starting an UI Automation in Selenium WebDriver is NOT a tough task.
-You just need to find elements, perform operations on it.
+Starting a UI automation in Selenium WebDriver is NOT a tough task.
+You just need to find elements and perform operations on them.

-Consider this simple script to login into a website
+Consider this simple script to log in to a website.

 As you can observe, all we are doing is finding elements and filling values for those elements.

-This is a small script.
-Script maintenance looks easy.
-But with time test suite will grow.
+This is a time-consuming script, error-prone.
+It seems easy initially, but as the test suite expands, managing element changes becomes difficult.
+But with time, the test suite will grow.
 As you add more and more lines to your code, things become tough.

 The chief problem with script maintenance is that if 10 different scripts are using the same page element, with any change in that element, you need to change all 10 scripts.
 This is time consuming and error prone.

-A better approach to script maintenance is to create a separate class file which would find web elements, fill them or verify them.
-This class can be reused in all the scripts using that element.
+A better approach to script maintenance is to create a separate class file that would find web elements, fill them or verify them.
+This class can then be reused across multiple test scripts that interact with the same element.
 In future, if there is a change in the web element, we need to make the change in just 1 class file and not 10 different scripts.

 This approach is called Page Object Model in Selenium.
 It helps make the code more readable, maintainable, and reusable.